gn0/json-this/README.md

 # JSON This

-This package provides wrappers around two Stata commands to save their results in JSON files:
+This package provides wrappers around three Stata commands to save their results in JSON files:

+- `reg`
 - [`reghdfe`](http://scorreia.com/software/reghdfe/)
 - `ttest`